I recently had the chance to take Demand Curve’s Startup Growth Program.

 They are working on new forms of media.

-They’ll be adding new modules around organic acquisition channels and content.
+They’ve recently added new modules around organic acquisition channels and content.

 They’ll be beefing up the ad copy and creatives modules.